 I’ve spent a lot of time moving in the dark.

 I have a good life.
 But it is not the life I thought I’d have.
-I have four sons and five grandchildren and that is a beautiful story because I have a body that was made broken to not give birth to children.
+I have four sons and six grandchildren and that is a beautiful story because I have a body that was made broken to not give birth to children.
 I honestly never had any grief over this broken body.
 Maybe because I’ve had so much physical pain for most of my adult life.
 Or maybe because it is true that when I was a teen God told me I would never have children.
 I have simply always known this and the continual pain was always a reminder.

 Yet I do have sons and grandchildren (of course that is a story) and I never knew life could be this good!
 Even though two of my sons have ended up in prison anyway.
 Their choices.
 They had the opportunity to change their path but they didn’t.
 This is not a new part of my life.
 It’s been over 20 years.
 I’ve spent a lot of time moving in the dark.
 And as of this writing it is looking like one of my sons has chosen to not have me in his life anymore.
 His shame has destroyed him and he’s given up the fight.